Phil Hartman: Murder and investigation

-Brynn's brother, Gregory Omdahl, filed a wrongful death lawsuit in 1999 against both Pfizer, the manufacturer of Zoloft, and his sister's psychiatrist, Arthur Sorosky, who had provided samples of the antidepressant to Brynn.
+Brynn's brother Gregory Omdahl filed a wrongful death lawsuit in 1999 against both Pfizer, the manufacturer of Zoloft, and his sister's psychiatrist, Arthur Sorosky, who had provided samples of the antidepressant to Brynn.
 Pfizer later settled the lawsuit without an admission of any wrongdoing.
-Hartman's friend and former SNL colleague Jon Lovitz has accused Hartman's NewsRadio co-star Andy Dick of reintroducing Brynn to cocaine, causing her to relapse and suffer a nervous breakdown.
+Hartman's friend and former SNL colleague Jon Lovitz accused NewsRadio co-star Andy Dick of reintroducing Brynn to cocaine, causing her to relapse and suffer a nervous breakdown.
 Dick claimed to have known nothing of her condition.
-Lovitz later said he no longer blamed Dick for Hartman's murder but in 2006, Lovitz claimed Dick had approached him at a restaurant and said, "I put the Phil Hartman hex on you.
-You're the next one to die."
-Lovitz then had him ejected from the restaurant.
-The following year at the Laugh Factory comedy club in Los Angeles, Lovitz and Dick had another argument with Lovitz slamming Dick's head into the bar.
-Dick asserted he was not at fault in relation to Hartman's death.

 Brynn's sister Katharine Omdahl and brother-in-law Mike Wright raised the two Hartman children.
 Hartman's will stipulated each child would inherit money over several years after turning 25.
 The total value of Hartman's estate was estimated at $1.23 million.
 In accordance with their wishes, both Hartman's and Brynn's bodies were cremated by Forest Lawn Memorial Park and Mortuary, Glendale, California, and their ashes were scattered over Santa Catalina Island's Emerald Bay.
 A cenotaph with Hartman's and Brynn's names was installed at a cemetery in Thief River Falls, Minnesota, where Brynn was born.